 Exposure to the various religions/gods of the time causes Luke see the futility of such and to be open to something better.
 His interest leads him to be in contact with Paul and Timothy.
 Both he and his master become Christians despite the challenges this involved.
 Along the way, Luke has received training and experience in medicine and becomes Theophilus’ private physician, and later the apostle Paul’s.
 Theophilus is now interested in Luke researching and writing the story of the Life of Christ.
 In order to do this, he is released from his duties and enabled to travel, search for and located all the apostles and others who had associations with Jesus.
 Included are the travels, adventures and persecutions recorded in the book of Acts as Luke traveled with Paul even to Rome and his death.

 The reader will be impressed by the detailed inclusion of customs and characteristics of the various cultures involved as well as by the way the story parallels the Acts narrative.

-In the end, Luke faithfully completes his mission and makes his way back to his native land after being gone forty years only to find the surprise of his life waiting for his arrival.
+In the end, Luke faithfully completes his mission and makes his way back to his native land after being gone forty years.

 A recommended read.

 * * * * * – GLORIA S. WADDELL.

 * * * * * – D. MORITZ.